jomrr/ansible-role-ca/README.md

 Ansible role for setting up a Certificate Authority with openssl.

-This roles can felxibly set up a single tier CA, a 2-tier CA like:
+This role is flexible to set up a single tier CA, a 2-tier CA like:

 * Root CA
   * Intermediate CA